isacarias/listbot/README.md

 To install the necessary dependencies for this project, navigate to the project's root directory and run:

-pip install -r requirements.txt
+`pip install -r requirements.txt`

-## To start the slackbot run the following command:
+## To boot the slackbot locally run the following command:

-python main.py
+`python main.py`

 ## Testing with Postman

 1. **Start Your Flask App**: Ensure your Flask app is running locally on port 3000.
+To run the slackbot locally check the instructions above.

 2. **Configure Postman Request**: In Postman, set up a new POST request to your Flask app's `/slack/command` endpoint.
 The full URL will be `http://127.0.0.1:3000/slack/command` if you're running the app locally.

-3. **Add Form Data**: In the request body, select `x-www-form-urlencoded` and enter the following key-value pairs:
+3. **Send POST request**: In the request body, select `x-www-form-urlencoded` and enter the following key-value pairs:
    - `command`: The Slack slash command you want to test (e.g., `/add` or `/rem`).
    - `text`: The text that follows the command (e.g., `This is an item`) which would be what a string value that is added or removed from the list.